Advice about permanent residence, what to do if you move house, applying to schools across county boundaries, and arriving from overseas.

 - set out why we have a duty to ensure the correct address is used

 - that the application will be processed using the address believed by NYCC to be the home address

 - that the application will be returned to the local authority where this address is located (if applicable)

 5.9.
 Applicant Response Received

 On receipt of any additional supporting evidence, we will review the evidence provided and decide where, on the balance of probability, a child permanently resides and whether or not the address can be accepted as the child’s principal permanent residence.

 5.10.
 We have legitimate interest in detecting where a school place is being offered using a misleading or fraudulent address.
-Schools have a corresponding legitimate interest in sharing data with us in order for the detection of such cases.
-We will share any data deemed relevant as part of any investigation.
-Where any suspicion of a fraudulent or misleading address falls outside our administrative authority, we reserve the right to liaise with the relevant home local authority.
+Schools have a corresponding legitimate interest in sharing data with us in order for the detection of such cases. we will share any data deemed relevant as part of any investigation.
+Where any suspicion of a fraudulent or misleading address falls outside the administrative authority of NYCC, we reserve the right to liaise with the relevant home local authority.

 5.11.
 Address Visits

 We reserve the right to initiate visits to the applicant’s address or any other address suspected to be the residence of the family in order to verify the accuracy of address information.
 The aim of these visits will be to verify that the address information provided in the application form is accurate.